jon-jacky/PyModel/pymodel/README.md

 This directory contains the Python modules for PyModel.

-To use PyModel, this directory must be on your Python path, *sys.path* (the usual way to get this is to add it to your *PYTHONPATH*).
+To use PyModel, this directory must be on your Python path.
+The usual way to achieve this is to add it to your *PYTHONPATH*.
 Or, its contents must be installed in some directory that is on your Python path.